Neurological conditions /

 Dementia is cruel and unrelenting.
 It gradually strips people of their ability to function.
 There are no effective treatments to prevent, cure or slow the progression of the diseases that cause dementia.

-Dementia is a leading cause of death, responsible for almost 80,000 deaths every year in the UK.
-This is 1 in 8 of all deaths.
+Dementia is a leading cause of death, responsible for 74,000 deaths every year in the UK; 1 in 9 deaths3.

 And whilst the number of deaths from the other leading killers – including stroke, heart disease and cancer – have all fallen in recent years, the number of deaths from Alzheimer’s and dementia is increasing.
 This reflects the increasing prevalence and the lack of any effective treatments.